 "It is absolutely required that you see Psycho from the very beginning!"

 Psycho II (1983).
 Norman is released from a mental institution after decades of incarceration.
 He is cured but relatives of his victims conspire to drive him insane again, hoping to have him re-committed.
 Score composed by Jerry Goldsmith.
-This is NOT based on Robert Bloch's 1982 novel of the same name, which has a completely different plot which Universal flatly refused to film.
-Given that among other things it has a scene where many of the male movie stars of the day are portrayed as gay - not to mention the whole "Norman vanishes at an early stage before his fate is revealed towards the end of the book, and oh yeah he was killed" thing - you can see why.
+This is not based on Robert Bloch's 1982 novel of the same name, which has a completely different plot which Universal flatly refused to film.
+Given that among other things it has a scene where many of the male movie stars of the day are portrayed as gaynote It's actually shown to be a group of Camp Gay celebrity impersonators— Bloch had to have one of his little jokes - not to mention the whole "Norman vanishes at an early stage before his fate is revealed towards the end of the book, and oh yeah he was killed" thing - you can see why.

 Psycho III (1986).
 Norman is involved with Maureen Coyle, a mentally unstable former nun.
 Her suicidal tendencies confuse him... just as "Mother" starts up her old habits again.
 Directed by Anthony Perkins himself.